spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-googlechat.md

 See the project's [documentation](https://docs.mau.fi/bridges/python/googlechat/index.html) to learn what it does and why it might be useful to you.

+## Adjusting the playbook configuration

-To enable the [Google Chat](https://chat.google.com/) bridge just use the following playbook configuration:
+To enable the [Google Chat](https://chat.google.com/) bridge, add the following configuration to your `inventory/host_vars/matrix.DOMAIN/vars.yml` file:

 ```yaml
 matrix_mautrix_googlechat_enabled: true